The Geometry of Skin: A Guide to Fractal and Chaos Theory in Nude Art Photography

 What is Chaos Theory?

-Closely related to fractals, chaos theory in art explores complex systems where small, seemingly insignificant changes can lead to dramatically different outcomes—a concept known as the “Butterfly Effect.”
+Closely related to fractals, chaos theory in art explores complex systems where small, seemingly insignificant changes can lead to dramatically different outcomes, a concept known as the "Butterfly Effect."
 Chaos is not randomness; it is a deeper, unpredictable order.
-Within chaotic systems, beautiful, intricate patterns called “strange attractors” can emerge, revealing an underlying structure within the apparent disorder.
+Within chaotic systems, beautiful, intricate patterns called "strange attractors" can emerge, revealing an underlying structure within the apparent disorder.

-A Strange Attractor
+Visualisation of a Strange Attractor

 The Body as a Fractal System: Finding Patterns Within